arstevens/BluetoothLogin/README.md

 ##How to use
 Set up a Raspberry Pi 3(or other rpi but you will require a bluetooth adapter) with Raspbian and clone this repository to your machine.
 Download the dependencies below and create a logs directory.
-Set up your pi so that on launch to run bluetooth login.py scirpt will run.
+Set up your pi so that on launch it will run the script run_bluetooth_login.py scirpt will run.

 ##Dependencies
 pi-bluetooth